bitrise-io/envman/README.md

 OPTIONS:

 	--path 			Envman's working path.
-This is a file path with format {SOME_DIR/envstore.yml}
+This is file path, with format {SOME_DIR/envstore.yml}

 					* Notes:
 						- ENVMAN_WORK_PATH